MicrosoftDocs/architecture-center/docs/best-practices/api-design.md

 ---
 title: API design guidance
+titleSuffix: Best practices for cloud applications
-description: Guidance on how to create a well designed web API.
+description: Guidance on how to create a well-designed web API.
 author: dragon119
 ms.date: 01/12/2018

-pnp.series.title: Best Practices
+ms.custom: seodec18
 ---

 # API design

 Most modern web applications expose APIs that clients can use to interact with the application.
 A well-designed web API should aim to support:

-* **Platform independence**.
+- **Platform independence**.
 Any client should be able to call the API, regardless of how the API is implemented internally.
 This requires using standard protocols, and having a mechanism whereby the client and the web service can agree on the format of the data to exchange.

-* **Service evolution**.
+- **Service evolution**.
 The web API should be able to evolve and add functionality independently from client applications.
 As the API evolves, existing client applications should continue to function without modification.
 All functionality should be discoverable, so that client applications can fully utilize it.

 This guidance describes issues that you should consider when designing a web API.